angular/components/src/cdk/scrolling/scrolling.md

 <!-- example(cdk-virtual-scroll-dl) -->

 ### Scrolling strategies
-In order to determine how large the overall content is and what porting of it actually needs to be rendered at any given time the viewport relies on a `VirtualScrollStrategy` being provided.
-The simplest way to provide this is to use the `itemSize` directive on the viewport (e.g. `<cdk-virtual-scroll-viewport itemSize="50">`).
+In order to determine how large the overall content is and what portion of it actually needs to be rendered at any given time the viewport relies on a `VirtualScrollStrategy` being provided.
+The simplest way to provide it is to use the `itemSize` directive on the viewport (e.g. `<cdk-virtual-scroll-viewport itemSize="50">`).
 However it is also possible to provide a custom strategy by creating a class that implements the `VirtualScrollStrategy` interface and providing it as the `VIRTUAL_SCROLL_STRATEGY` on the component containing your viewport.